T. L. Venkatarama Iyer: Early life

-Venkatarama Iyer was a close relative of Harikesanallur Muthiah Bhagavatar (a recipient of Sangeet Kalanidhi award in 1930), and was a disciple of Ambi Dikshitar (a grand-nephew of Muthuswami Dikshitar).
+T. L. Venkatarama Iyer was born in Harikesanallur, Tamil Nadu, India.
+He was a close relative of Harikesanallur Muthiah Bhagavatar and a disciple of Ambi Dikshitar (a grand-nephew of Muthuswami Dikshitar).

 Law

-T. L. Venkatarama Iyer graduated from Madras Christian law College in 1916.
-After doing apprenticeship under Sir Alladi Krishnaswamy Iyer, he started practicing in the Madras High Court from 1917.
-He became a Judge of the Madras High Court in 1951 and continued to serve till November 1953.
-Thereafter he served as a Judge of the Supreme Court of India from 1954 up to 1958.
-During his tenure as Supreme Court Judge, he was also part of the constitutional bench.
+Iyer graduated from Madras Christian Law College in 1916.
+After doing an apprenticeship under Alladi Krishnaswamy Iyer, he started practicing at the Madras High Court in 1917.
+He became a judge in 1951 and served until 1953.
+From 1954 to 1958, he served as a judge of the Supreme Court of India.